-- · Completing student evaluation questionnaires for each module of the programme - Acting as a student representative on various committees, e.g. Staff: Student Liaison Committees, Faculty Programmes Committee OR providing comments to your student representative to feed back on your behalf. - · Serving as a student representative on Faculty Scrutiny Groups for programme validation
+· Completing student evaluation questionnaires for each module of the programme

+• Acting as a student representative on various committees, e.g. Staff: Student Liaison Committees,

+Faculty Programmes Committee OR providing comments to your student representative to feed back on your behalf.

-• Taking part in programme validation meetings by joining a panel of students to meet with the Faculty Scrutiny Group
+- Serving as a student representative on Faculty Scrutiny Groups for programme validation - Taking part in programme validation meetings by joining a panel of students to meet with the Faculty

+Scrutiny Group
-The ways in which the quality of your programme is checked, both inside and outside the University, are:

-- · Regular module and programme reports which are monitored by the Faculty - · Programme validation, normally every five years. - · External examiners, who produce an annual report - Accreditation by the Institution of Engineering and Technology - The REF (our research activity contributes directly to the quality of your learning experience) - · Institutional Review by the Quality Assurance Agency
+- The ways in which the quality of your programme is checked, both inside and outside the University, are: - Regular module and programme reports which are monitored by the Faculty - Programme validation, normally every five years. - · External examiners, who produce an annual report - Accreditation/inspection by the Institution of Engineering and Technology

+• A national Research Assessment Exercise (our research activity contributes directly to the quality of your learning experience)

+· Institutional Review by the Quality Assurance Agency